 Research is very much a who-you-know field: You should contact a faculty member for a position.
 A research assistant works on externally-funded research grants as an employee, with duties ranging from conducting experiments to writing reports.

-To teach is to learn, and to teach is to earn.
 Teachers’ assistants, or TAs, are employees as well as students.
 They oversee labs, grade assignments and hold office hours.
 Unlike research, you must send in an application.

 With about 10 hours of teaching or research per week, out-of-state tuition and matriculation fee waivers are reserved for full-time graduate assistants and fellows, and subject to federal income tax.